andrewwoods/crystal/README.md

 I'd like there also to be data files that contain both known good and bad data to be used with automated tests.

+**Help me to improve this project.
+It needs more test data, more regular expressions, and more people trying them out.**

 I'm thinking there should be 2 modes of checking - loose and strict.
 Emails are a good example.
 A strict email regex would be RFC compliant, while loose would check for characters and punctuation in the correct places.